mtoensing/simpletoc/readme.txt

 == Changelog ==

+= 6.3.0 =
+* Added: Option for autoupdates.
+This can be disabled in the blocks advanced settings.

 = 6.2.0 =
 * Added: Implemented smooth animation for improved user interaction in the accordion menu.
 * Added: Upgraded styling of the accordion menu for a more visually appealing and modern user experience.